Universe in a black hole in Einstein$-$Cartan gravity: Abstract

 \section{Abstract}

-The conservation law for the angular momentum in curved spacetime requires that the antisymmetric part of the affine connection (the torsion tensor) is a variable in the principle of least action.
-The coupling between spin and torsion generates gravitational repulsion in fermionic matter at extremely high densities and avoids the formation of singularities in black holes.
-We show that every black hole in the presence of torsion forms a nonsingular, closed, nearly flat, homogeneous, and isotropic universe on the other side of its event horizon.
-Quantum particle production in such a universe can generate a period of exponential expansion which creates an enormous amount of matter in that universe.
-Accordingly, our Universe may have originated from the interior of a black hole existing in another universe.
+The conservation law for the angular momentum in curved spacetime, consistent with relativistic quantum mechanics, requires that the antisymmetric part of the affine connection (torsion tensor) is a variable in the principle of least action.
+The coupling between the spin of elementary particles and torsion in the Einstein--Cartan theory of gravity generates gravitational repulsion at extremely high densities in fermionic matter, approximated as a spin fluid, and thus avoids the formation of singularities in black holes.
+The collapsing matter in a black hole should therefore bounce at a finite density and then expand into a new region of space on the other side of the event horizon, which may be regarded as a nonsingular, closed universe.
+We show that quantum particle production caused by an extremely high curvature near a bounce can create enormous amounts of matter, produce entropy, and generate a finite period of exponential expansion (inflation) of this universe.
+This scenario can thus explain inflation without a scalar field and reheating.
+We show that, depending on the particle production rate, such a universe may undergo several nonsingular bounces until it has enough matter to reach a size at which the cosmological constant starts cosmic acceleration.
+The last bounce can be regarded as the big bang of this universe.\\ \\ Key words: black hole physics, cosmology: theory, early universe, gravitation, inflation.